 The team includes the following notable practitioners:

-Anna O’Connell, a highly experienced public law practitioner is named as a ‘key lawyer’ at the firm (Legal 500 2019).
+Anna O’Connell, a partner at the firm and a highly experienced public law practitioner is named as a “key lawyer” at the firm (Legal 500 2019).

-Our friendly and professional team are always willing to take enquiries and advise you as to whether you have an issue we can assist with, and whether you are eligible for Legal Aid.
+Our friendly and professional team are always willing to take enquiries and advise you whether you have a legal problem that we can assist with and whether you are eligible for Legal Aid.